Thomas Wilson (bishop): Early life (1663–87)

 He left Ireland on 10 February 1687 to become curate to his uncle Sherlock in the chapelry of Newchurch Kenyon at the parish of Winwick.
 He was ordained priest by Nicholas Stratford on 20 October 1689 and remained in charge of Newchurch with a salary of £30 until the end of August 1692.
 He was then appointed domestic chaplain to William Stanley, 9th Earl of Derby.
 Early in 1693, he was appointed master of the almshouse at Lathom, yielding £20 more.
 At Easter he made a vow to set apart a fifth of his small income for charity, especially for the poor.
 Wilson gave up his parish duties to concentrate on the education of the Earl's heir apparent, continuing in that role for five years.
 Keble suggests that the Stanley family approved of Wilson's acceptance of the Glorious Revolution of 1688.
 Stowall suggests that Wilson became more highly valued by the 9th Earl after giving him strong counsel against his indebtedness and reminding him of the potential for financial crisis arising out of any change in government.

 In June 1693 he was offered by Lord Derby the valuable rectory of Badsworth in the West Riding of Yorkshire, but refused it, having made a resolution against non-residence.
 He received his M.A. in 1696.
 On 27 October 1698 he was married at Winwick to Mary (16 July 1674 – 7 March 1705), daughter of Thomas Patten.
-The couple had four children, of whom only Thomas survived to adulthood and became prebendary of Westminster and rector of St. Stephen Walbrook.
+The couple had four children, of whom only Thomas survived to adulthood and became prebendary of Westminster and rector of St Stephen Walbrook.

 Preferment

-On 27 November 1696 Lord Derby offered him the Bishopric of Sodor and Man, vacant since the death of Baptist Levinz, and insisted on his taking it.
+On 27 November 1696 Lord Derby offered him the bishopric of Sodor and Man, vacant since the death of Baptist Levinz, and insisted on his taking it.
 Derby had previously offered the position to Wilson who had "modestly declined".
-The background to the insistent offer was a complaint made to William III by the Archbishop of York, John Sharp about the length of the vacancy; the prior and largely absentee incumbent Baptist Levinz had died in 1693.
+The background to the insistent offer was a complaint made to William III by the Archbishop of York, John Sharp about the length of the vacancy; the previous and largely absentee incumbent Baptist Levinz had died in 1693.
 William gave an ultimatum to Derby of an immediate nomination, or else an imposition at the King's will.
 William assented to Wilson's elevation on 25 December 1697 and ordered the Archbishop of York to consecrate Wilson as bishop.
 On 10 January 1697 he was created LL.D. by Thomas Tenison, Archbishop of Canterbury (a so-called Lambeth degree).
 On 16 January 1697, he was consecrated bishop at the Savoy Chapel, London.
 On 28 January the rectory of Badsworth was again offered to him in commendam, and again refused, though the see of Man was worth no more than £300 a year.
 His first business was to recover the arrears of royal bounty (an annuity of £100, granted 1675).